sabminder/grid_tutorial/README.md

-# grid_tutorial
+# Create a custom grid layout using UICollectionView

-A simple flow layout that allows you to create a grid layout with UICollectionView.
+A simple project to show you how easy it is to create a grid layout with UICollectionView.